 - Choose domain.
 We have already purchased our domain name.
 Just add this name to this field.
 For example, our domain name for demo purpose is bloggingpursuits.com

 - Directory.
 We can leave this field as blank to install WordPress on the domain directly.
 If we want to install WordPress in a subfolder of our site then we have to give our subfolder name here.
-For example, if we type demo as folder name then WordPress will be installed on bloggingpursuits.com/demo folder.
+For example, if we type demo as a folder name then WordPress will be installed on the bloggingpursuits.com/demo folder.
 Newbie bloggers can safely leave this field as blank.

 - Site name.
 Here we to enter the name of our WordPress site.
 For example BloggingPursuits.

 - Site description.
 This field is for adding the description or tagline that we see on browser tabs.
-It is always better to have a tagline for branding purpose.
+It is always better to have a tagline for branding purposes.
 The tagline that I use for blogtriangle is “Awesome Tips For Successful Blogging!”